ticketbutler/mobile-app-test/README.md

 You have a simple Expo app that integrates a custom Kotlin Expo module to fetch the device's battery level.
 The codebase has some bugs and potential issues.

-**Task**: Review the provided codebase and prioritise & fix up to 2 bugs or potential issues in each of the Expo app and the Android native module.
-For each improvement, breifly describe the following in dot-point form:
+**Task**: Pull the provided codebase and run the app using the "Get started" instructions.
+Prioritise and implement fixes for up to 2 bugs or potential issues in both 1) the Expo app and 2) the Android native module.
+For each improvement, concisely describe the following in dot-point form:

 * Why you prioritized it.
 * What could go wrong if left unfixed.